aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 ### Inserting Form Fields

 Use DocumentBuilder.InsertTextInput**,** DocumentBuilder.InsertCheckBox or DocumentBuilder.InsertComboBox to insert form fields into a document.
-The code example given below shows how to insert a combobox form field into a document.
+The code example given below demonstrates how to insert a combobox form field into a document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertFormFields-InsertFormFields.cpp" >}}